Why I Came to Jesus: Friendship

 Jesus often took time for those that others ignored – children, lepers, the blind, lame, beggars.
 Jesus made time for people that the others overlooked.
 When Jesus was on his way to Jerusalem, he passed through Jericho and saw a short guy in the tree named Zacchaeus.
 He didn’t say, “Excuse me!
 I’m on my way to Jerusalem.
 I’ve got a really important appointment.”
 He said, “Zacchaeus!
 Quick, come down!
 For I must be a guest in your home today” (Luke 19:5).
 Jesus made time for people.

 I don’t know if you’ve ever thought about the fact that Jesus is never hurried.
 He’s always available to you.
 Once he becomes your friend, he has said, “I am with you always” (Matthew 28:20).
-Thousands of years ago, a prophet asked of another false god, “Perhaps he is deep in thought, or he is relieving himself.
+Thousands of years ago, a prophet asked a question about another false god, “Perhaps he is deep in thought, or he is relieving himself.
 Or maybe he is away on a trip, or he is asleep and needs to be wakened!”
 (1 Kings 18:27) Jesus isn’t like that.
 He’s always available for us today.
 The Bible says that God never tires and never sleeps (Psalm 121:4).
 That’s one quality that makes Jesus such a good friend.
 Jesus makes himself available to those who need them.

 There’s another quality that attracts people to Jesus:

 That’s what makes Jesus a good friend.
 Jesus prays for other people.
 In Matthew 19:13, little children were brought to Jesus for him to place his hands on them and pray for them.
-The disciples tried to turn them away – “Jesus doesn’t have time for little kids!”
+The disciples tried to turn them away.
+“Jesus doesn’t have time for little kids!”
 But Jesus rebuked the disciples.
 He said, “Let the children come to me.
 Don’t stop them!
 For the Kingdom of Heaven belongs to such as these” (Matthew 19:14).
 He laid his hands on them and he blessed them.
 It was his priority.
 You can tell a lot about a person by how they treat children, or those that others think are a waste of time.
 Jesus had time for them.
 It was his priority to pray for them.

 John 17 is a great chapter of the Bible.
 We usually call another prayer that Jesus gave the Lord’s Prayer.
 I think a better name for that prayer would be the Disciple’s Prayer, because Jesus gave it to his disciples (his followers) to pray.
 The real Lord’s Prayer is in John 17.
 It’s all a prayer of Jesus.
 The night before he dies, he takes a whole chapter and prays for people’s lives – for your lives.
 You’re even in that prayer.
 Jesus said, “I am praying not only for these disciples but also for all who will ever believe in me because of their testimony” (John 17:20).
 Jesus prayed for others.